MicrosoftDocs/bot-docs/articles/java/bot-builder-java-quickstart.md

 The Bot Builder SDK for Java provides a familiar way for Java developers to write bots.
 The SDK v4 is in preview, for more information visit Java [GitHub repo](https://github.com/Microsoft/botbuilder-java).

+> [!NOTE]
+> Our code samples and docs are currently targeting Java version 1.8.

 ## Getting Started

 The v4 SDK consists of a series of [libraries](https://github.com/Microsoft/botbuilder-java/tree/master/libraries).
 To build them locally, see [Building the SDK](https://github.com/Microsoft/botbuilder-java/wiki/building-the-sdk).